Ashu-hub/All-About-MicroServices/MicroservceDesignPattern.md

 		The router queries a service registry, which might be built into the router, and forwards the request to an available service instance.
 		Example of Server side Discovery router - AWS Elastic Load Balancer (ELB)

-		In this Pattern the **client is not aware of the service registry.** The client request service using a load balancer, which then queries the Service- Registry.
+		In this Pattern the **client is not aware of the service registry.** The client request service using a **load balancer**, which then queries the Service- Registry.
 		In this pattern, the client is not worry about managing the load balancing.

 		An AWS Elastic Load Balancer (ELB) is an example of a server-side discovery router.
 A client makes HTTP(s) requests (or opens TCP connections) to the ELB, which load balances the traffic amongst a set of EC2 instances.